David Ellsworth

-David Ellsworth (born June 25, 1944 died 16 June 2025) was an American woodturner known for his tools and techniques for creating thin-walled hollow wood vessels.
+David Ellsworth (June 25, 1944 – June 16, 2025) was an American woodturner known for his tools and techniques for creating thin-walled hollow wood vessels.
 He began woodturning in 1958 and later earned both BFA and MFA degrees in sculpture from the University of Colorado, Boulder.
 His work is in the collections of over 40 museums, including the Metropolitan Museum of Art and the Smithsonian American Art Museum.
 In recognition of his contributions to the field, he received the Smithsonian Visionary Award in 2021.

 Early life and education

 Ellsworth was born in Iowa City, Iowa and moved to Boulder, Colorado at age 14.
 He first encountered woodturning there in 1958 during an eighth-grade industrial arts class, where he crafted a walnut platter for his mother.
 After high school, he served in the U.S. Army, performing with the Army Air Defense Command Choir for two years and then was stationed for a year in Heidelberg, Germany.

 Post-military service, Ellsworth pursued studies in architecture at Washington University in St. Louis (1965–1966) and fine arts at the New School for Social Research in New York City (1966–1970).
 He earned a Bachelor of Fine Arts in sculpture in 1971 and a Master of Fine Arts in 1973 from the University of Colorado at Boulder.
 During his graduate studies, he explored various media, including ceramics, cast metals, and polyester resin, which informed his later approach to woodturning.